-- Hive was developed (including simulation / verification) with Altera Quartus II 9.1sp2 Web Edition (unfortunately the last edition with integrated simulator) running on WinXP Pro (sadly nearing the end of support). - TextCrawler was used extensively to perform multi-file text search and replace (freeware from Digital Volcano). - Pictures were drawn in AutoCAD 2006 (it is ironically nearly impossible to export good looking image files from AutoCAD) plotted to Adobe Generic PS printer (free from Adobe, good luck finding a suitable .inf file) and rasterized with Paint Shop Pro X (pretty much broken in Win7/64). - The Hive document was written in MS Word 2003 (also sadly nearing the end of support), and converted to PDF with Adobe Acrobat 8 Professional (which is free-ish due to license server retirement). - There are inexpensive FPGA demo boards readily available on eBay.
+- Hive was developed (including simulation / verification) with Altera Quartus II 9.1sp2 Web Edition (unfortunately the last edition with integrated simulator) running on WinXP Pro (sadly past the end of support). - TextCrawler was used extensively to perform multi-file text search and replace (freeware from Digital Volcano). - Pictures were drawn in AutoCAD 2006 (it is ironically nearly impossible to export good looking image files from AutoCAD) plotted to Adobe Generic PS printer (free from Adobe, good luck finding a suitable .inf file) and rasterized with Paint Shop Pro X (pretty much broken in Win7/64). - The Hive document was written in MS Word 2003 (also sadly past the end of support), and converted to PDF with Adobe Acrobat 8 Professional (which is free-ish due to license server retirement). - There are inexpensive FPGA demo boards readily available on eBay.
 A very nice Cyclone 4 board can be had for \$27 USD or thereabouts.
-Comparable Xilinx Spartan offerings may require a few code changes here and there (I haven't run the code through ISE yet) and will likely run slower Altera apparently uses faster, and consequently leakier and more power hungry, transistors. - I'm working on a VBA MS Excel based simulator that will allow the user to easily enter and exercise code and spit out hex.
-I have the bulk of it up and running for the earlier 4 stack version of Hive but need to get on the stick and adapt it to v04.05.
+Comparable Xilinx Spartan offerings will require boot code initialization changes and will run slower Altera apparently uses faster, and consequently leakier and more power hungry, transistors (it's a two-edged sword). - I wrote a MS Excel VBA based simulator that allows the user to easily enter and exercise code (but only for a single thread).